BrightID/BrightID-AntiSybil/README.md

 ![](https://explorer.brightid.org/charts/compare_graph.png)

-*Comparing performance of different algorithms in detecting sybils in different attacks*
+*Comparing performance of different algorithms in detecting sybils in different attacks in a dense graph*

+You can find more details about performance of different algorithms [here](https://github.com/BrightID/BrightID-AntiSybil/wiki/Compare-Yekta-with-other-anti-sybil-algorithms).

 ## Algorithms